portableant/museologi.st/projects/flutter.md

 I based all the code around established libraries and plugins and managed to create a decent prototype or MVP.
 I managed to get the app to work on both Android and iOS and to pull data from all the sources mentioned above.
-I found the language and framework easy to use, but I found that Android Studio was compute heavy and drained laptop batteries extremely quickly.
+I found the language and framework easy to use, but I found that Android Studio was computed heavy and drained laptop batteries extremely quickly.
 I have not pushed the APK or packages to the app stores as there was no interest shown in any way by the Fitzwilliam Museum management, who would rather not make decisions and wait for philanthropic funding.
 We had been approached by Smartify and a few other services to run mobile app